-\$ sudo kadmin.local

-Authenticating as principal root/admin@EXAMPLE.COM with password.

-kadmin.local: addprinc ubuntu/admin

-WARNING: no policy specified for ubuntu/admin@EXAMPLE.COM; defaulting to no policy

-Enter password for principal "ubuntu/admin@EXAMPLE.COM":
+\$ sudo kadmin.local Authenticating as principal root/admin@EXAMPLE.COM with password. kadmin.local: addprinc ubuntu/admin WARNING: no policy specified for ubuntu/admin@EXAMPLE.COM; defaulting to no policy Enter password for principal "ubuntu/admin@EXAMPLE.COM": Re-enter password for principal "ubuntu/admin@EXAMPLE.COM": Principal "ubuntu/admin@EXAMPLE.COM" created. kadmin.local: quit

-$Re-enter\ password\ for\ principal\ "ubuntu/admin@EXAMPLE.COM":$ kadmin.local: quit

-Principal "ubuntu/admin@EXAMPLE.COM" created.

-In the above example ubuntu is the Principal, /admin is an Instance of tha principal, and @EXAMPLE.COM signifies the realm.
+In the above example ubuntu is the Principal, /admin is an Instance of the principal, and @EXAMPLE.COM signifies the realm.
 The "every day" Principal, a.k.a. the user principal, would be ubuntu@EXAMPLE.COM, and should have only normal user rights.

-Replace EXAMPLE.
-COM and ubuntu with your Realm and admin username.
+Replace EXAMPLE.COM and ubuntu with your Realm and admin username.